KnurrliDev/TBT/README.md

 # TBT

+> [!WARNING]
+> This library is far from stable and very much in constant development.
+The documentation is still very incomplete and features, the api or naming can change without warning.

 **TBT** is a **header-only**, **purely functional**, **compile-time parsed** hierarchical task framework for modern C++.

 No inheritance.
 No virtual calls.
 Just clean, declarative, human-readable tree definitions — fully resolved and validated at **compile time**.

 Perfect for games, robotics, animation systems, tools, or any domain that benefits from composable, data-oriented logic.

 ## Features
 - Fully static & functional task composition